Last updated on July 30, 2026

 Flare of Cultivation | Illustration by Billy Christian

-The Alliances cycle required you to exile a card from hand, as does Modern Horizons 1‘s Force cycle and Modern Horizons 2‘s elementals, although each set of cards could be cast for a more expensive traditional mana cost in the upper right.
-The Pact spells from Future Sight cost you mana on the next upkeep, and the Leylines are overcosted anchors in your deck if you don’t draw them in your opening hand, which is less of an issue in the similar but super busted Once Upon a Time.
+The Alliances cycle required you to exile a card from hand, as does Modern Horizons 1‘s Force cycle and Modern Horizons 2‘s elementals, although each set of cards could be cast for a more traditional mana cost in the upper right.
+The Pact spells from Future Sight cost you mana on the next upkeep, and the Leylines are overcosted anchors if you don’t draw them in your opening hand, which is less of an issue in the similar but super busted Once Upon a Time.

 The easiest costs are the Commander 2020 free spells that just require your commander to be in play – not always easy, sure, but it’s the whole point of the format!

 As I wrote when rating the best cards from the Modern Horizons 3 set, the Flares are all awesome cards which you should absolutely play in Commander, and perhaps even in the format they were designed for, Modern.
-Let’s take a look at them in our ranking!

 #5.
 Flare of Cultivation